ransomsec/ransomsec.github.io/_posts/2023-08-04-the-rce-file.md

 > deploy to the target server.
 Adminer is available for MySQL, PostgreSQL,
 > SQLite, MS SQL, Oracle, Firebird, SimpleDB, Elasticsearch and MongoDB.

-Now, with DB credentials i access to the Adminer, Now i had the freedom to perform CRUD operations on the target server.
+Now, with DB credentials I access to the Adminer, Now I had the freedom to perform CRUD operations on the target server.
 I considered updating the passwords of available admins on the server to directly login to the admin panel becuase it's not in encrypted form (?).
 However, I didn't want to take the easy